 Extra virgin olive oil

 Extra virgin olive oil is the oil of choice for most Italian recipes.
-It's heart-healthy, rich in antioxidants, and gives the bread a light aromatic flavor with earthy notes.
+It is rich in antioxidants, and it gives bread a light, aromatic flavor with earthy notes.

 Salt and Pepper